Tankske/courseraGettingAndCleaning/Codebook.md

 1. Create a melted data set so that each variable containing '-mean' or '-std' is expressed as a row
 2. Calculate the mean on the melted data set using the dcast function => dataset with all the means for each variable per activity per subject

+##The result
+The script 'Run_Analysis.R' creates a file called 'tidy_data.txt' which contains the means of each variable per subject per activity.
+The results contains a header row and 180 observastions (unique combinations Subject - ActivityLabel).
+Next to the variable Subject and ActivityLabel, the result contains 68 smartphone accelerometer-variables consisting of 33 means and 33 deviations.

 ##Lessons learned